JyothsnaVellampalli/sethaul/README.md

 | `DRIVER_DECLARED` | Driver reports via chat agent |
 | `OPERATIONS_OVERRIDE` | Operations person manually reassigns |
 | `WAREHOUSE_ESTIMATE` | Warehouse provides updated estimate |

+The admin can view the complete ETA timeline for any shipment by clicking on its ID in the dashboard — showing who changed it, when, the new ETA, delay reason, and notes.

+---

+## Performance Optimizations

+- **Code splitting** — DockPlannerTab is lazy-loaded (only fetched when tab is active)
+- **Deferred data loading** — exceptions/shipments data not fetched until user switches to those tabs
+- **Single-query backend** — dock planner endpoint does 3 parallel queries + O(1) hashmap join (no N+1)
+- **Filters cached** — loaded once and reused across tab switches
+- **Memoized grid computations** — `useMemo` throughout to avoid unnecessary re-renders
+- **Minimal payloads** — backend returns only fields needed for each view